Events

 Please note this event is for Members only

-Jessica Birch will talk about the Sunderland University Routes into Medicine Programme.
+Jessica Birch talked about the Sunderland University Routes into Medicine Programme.
 Routes into Medicine is a comprehensive widening access and participation initiative for select year 9 cohorts.
 The project blends the expertise of medicine academics, invaluable insights from current medicine students and young people who have an interest in pursuing a career in medicine.
 The project is now in its 3rd consecutive year and is ever evolving to better support young people make informed choices about their futures.

-The session will run from 14:00-15:30
+The session ran from 14:00-15:30

 Speaker Biographies